 Gears are slipping

 When you are driving and the car feels like it is shifting into another gear for no reason at all, you are experiencing a slipping transmission.
 Along with a whining noise, this slippage is associated with a decreased level of transmission fluid and lack of ample maintenance.
-This will result in damage to the transmission system and fairly quickly will develop into worse issues, such as overheating, that will require immediate and costly repairs of your car’s transmission.
+This will result in damage to the transmission system and will quickly develop into worse issues, such as overheating, that will require immediate and costly repairs of your car’s transmission.

-Try testing the level of the transmission fluid using a dip stick every time you drive (especially for long-distance ones).
+Try testing the level of the transmission fluid using a dip stick every time you drive (especially for long-distance trips).
 This will help you know if you need to add fluids to get to your destination without burning up the engine.
 Plus, you do not have to spend a lot of money on checking the levels with a dipstick.
-It is definitely a practical step in preventing expensive transmission repair jobs.
+It is a practical step in preventing expensive transmission repair jobs.

 You might also simply need a transmission flush to clean it out.
 This is highly recommended maintenance to avoid needing to completely rebuild or replace your transmission and can cost anywhere from $150 – $200.